aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 ```

 The goal of this effort was to increase both the precision and rigour of
-the study by including the z-dimension to capture the morphological
+the study by including the z-dimension to capture those morphological
-characteristics associated with axial twisting introduced through the
+characteristics associated with axial twisting that are introduced through the
 practice of bifacial beveling.
 Thus, the geometric morphometric analysis
 provided a means of assessing morphological variation in Gahagan bifaces
 across all three dimensions.
 It warrants mention that a subsequent